Martin will do Sinn Féin deal ‘in order to be taoiseach’ - Varadkar

 Mr Varadkar, in an interview with The Irish Times Election Daily podcast, claimed Mr Martin may lead people “on a merry dance” of fruitless government formation talks before eventually doing a deal with Mary Lou McDonald.

 Mr Martin has repeatedly denied he will enter into any deal with Sinn Féin after the election.
-He has claimed Mr Varadkar will enter government with Ms McDonald, but the Taoiseach has ruled out this possibility and says Mr Martin can’t be “trusted” on the issue.
+He has claimed Mr Varadkar will enter government with Ms McDonald but the Taoiseach rejects this suggestion and says he does not believe Mr Martin’s denials.

 “This is his third time as leader for his party in this election.
 He has to be taoiseach after this election or he is gone.”